wnet500/EMG_hand_finger_gestures_classification/README.md

 ## Datasets

-Here, the datasets we used in the paper can not be released for personal information protection.
+- Here, the datasets we used in the paper can not be released for personal information protection.

-Instead, you can identify a sample dataset.
+- Instead, you can identify a sample dataset.
 Please refer to `sample_dataset.csv`

-> `sample_dataset.csv` shows the examples of the datasets used for modeling (Note that this is not a real subject's dataset)
+  - `sample_dataset.csv` shows the examples of the datasets used for modeling (Note that this is not a real subject's dataset)
+  - In the "label" column, 0: rest, 1: rock, 2: scissor, 3: paper, 4: one, 5: three, 6: four, 7: good, 8: okay, 9: gun

 ## Modeling